2023 Guide to Patient Support Services

 For patients on a BMS CAR T-cell therapy (Abecma or Breyanzi), Cell Therapy 360 provides access and reimbursement support, 24/7 on-call assistance, and a Scheduling and Apheresis Portal.

-Through the Cell Therapy 360 Copay Program, patients with commercial insurance can receive up to $10,000 of out-of-pocket costs covered for their CAR T-cell therapy.
+Through the Cell Therapy 360 Copay Program, patients with commercial insurance can receive up reimbursement for out-of-pocket costs covered for their CAR T-cell therapy.

 Patients enrolled in the Cell Therapy 360 program can also receive posttreatment monitoring assistance as well as 24/7 access to a field medical director with CAR T-cell therapy clinical experience.